 Task What is it?
 How to do it?
 Wheel Scroll Use wheel Scroll for precise up and down movement.
 To scroll up, move the wheel forward; to scroll down, move the wheel back.
 Zoom Use Zoom to either magnify or demagnify the view of a document in an application that supports it.
 Place the cursor in an application that is Microsoft Office 97/2000 compatible.
 Press and hold the Ctrl key on the keyboard, then to zoom in, move the wheel forward; to zoom out, move the wheel backwards.
 AutoScroll UseAutoScroll in Windows 95/98/NT/2000 and Microsoft Office97/2000 compatible applications to scroll through large documents.
-AutoScroll allows you scroll a document automatically without having to move the mouse continuously.
-Place the cursor in an application, Press the mouse button assigned to AutoScroll.
-The AutoScroll icon appears.
-Move the mouse once in the direction you want to scroll.
+AutoScroll allows you scroll a document automatically without having to move the mouse continuously. starting point, the faster the scrolling.